 Industry: real estate

-Revenue from contracts with customers for sale of properties, construction contracts and provision of services
+Revenue from contracts with customers for sale of properties and provision of services

 Step 3 Determine the transaction price: The transaction price is the amount of consideration to which the Group expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties.